-- (6a) Intermediate-term suspension.
-The exclusion for more than 20, but no more than 42, cumulative school days of a student from school attendance for disciplinary purposes from the school to which the student was assigned at the time of the disciplinary action. - (6b) In-school suspension.
-The exclusion of a student from the classroom for disciplinary purposes while the student remains on school grounds. - (7) Long-term suspension.
-The exclusion for more than 10-43 school days of a student from school attendance for disciplinary purposes from the school to which the student was assigned at the time of the disciplinary action.
+- Intermediate-term suspension.
+The exclusion for more than 20, but no more (6a) than 42, cumulative school days of a student from school attendance for disciplinary purposes from the school to which the student was assigned at the time of the disciplinary action. - In-school suspension.
+The exclusion of a student from the classroom for (6b) disciplinary purposes while the student remains on school grounds. - Long-term suspension.
+The exclusion for more than 10-43 school days of a (7) student from school attendance for disciplinary purposes from the school to which the student was assigned at the time of the disciplinary action.
 If the offense leading to the long-term suspension occurs before the final quarter of the school year, the exclusion shall be no longer than the remainder of the school year in which the offense was committed.
 If the offense leading to the long-term suspension occurs during the final quarter of the school year, the exclusion may include a period up to the remainder of the school year in which the offense was committed and the first semester of the following school year.

-(9a) Reasonable attempt. - Initiating contact with a parent or guardian and, if unsuccessful, documenting each attempt to contact the parent or guardian at least once a day for a least three consecutive days.
-Documentation of communication attempts shall include the means of communication, date, and time.
-For the initial contact, school personnel must utilize at least two of the following means of communication:
+Reasonable attempt. - Initiating contact with a parent or guardian and, if (9a) unsuccessful, documenting each attempt to contact the parent or guardian at least once a day for a least three consecutive days.
+Documentation of communication attempts shall include the means of communication, date, and

-a.
-Telephone call.

-Electronic communication, including email or text messaging.
-1 b.
-2 Written communication, including certified mail or hand-delivery to c. the parent by school personnel.
-3 4 5 (12)Short-term suspension. - The exclusion of a student from school attendance for disciplinary purposes for up to 10-20 cumulative school days from the 6 7 school to which the student was assigned at the time of the disciplinary action.
-8 9 Notice to a parent under this Article shall be written in plain language and easy to (b1) understand.
-If the school is aware that a parent has a primary language other than English, the 10 understand.
+1 time.
+For the initial contact, school personnel must utilize at least two of the 2 following means of communication: 3 Telephone call. a.
+4 Electronic communication, including email or text messaging. b.
+5 Written communication, including certified mail or hand-delivery to c. the parent by school personnel.
+6 7 8 (12)Short-term suspension. - The exclusion of a student from school attendance 9 for disciplinary purposes for up to 10-20 cumulative school days from the 10 school to which the student was assigned at the time of the disciplinary action.

+11 12 (b1)

+(b1) Notice to a parent under this Article shall be written in plain language and easy to understand.
 If the school is aware that a parent has a primary language other than English, the school shall provide a copy of the written notice in both the primary language of the parent and in English.